edcrewe/django-csvimport/README.rst

 The import can also be run as a custom command, ie manage.py csvimport filename for possible use via cronjob etc.

+The core import code was based on http://djangosnippets.org/snippets/633/ by Jonathan Holst.
+It adds character encoding handling, model field and column autodetection, admin interface, custom command etc.

+NB: There is another similar application django-batchimport but it not packaged, requires Excel files and doesnt provide a custom command for batch usage.

 Custom command
 --------------